Federal Direct Student Loans

 To apply for a loan, applicants must first file the Free Application for Federal Student Aid (FAFSA).
 To be eligible to receive Subsidized loan you must have calculated financial need.

-30 day delayed disbursal: Federal regulations require 30 day delayed disbursal for first time student loan borrowers unless they have completed 30 days of an eligible program of study at PVCC as determined by the PVCC Admissions and Records Office.
+30 day delayed disbursal: Federal regulations require 30 day delayed disbursal for first time student loan borrowers unless they have already completed 30 days of an eligible program of study at PVCC as determined by the PVCC Admissions and Records Office.
+The 30 days must have occurred during the term in which the loan is offered.
 Also, each PVCC borrower must complete the Student Loan Entrance Counseling as required by federal regulation.

 There are two types of Federal Direct Student Loans: